Client Selection for Federated Policy Optimization with Environment Heterogeneity: Experiments

 We use neural networks to represent policies as in \cite{DBLP:journals/corr/SchulmanLMJA15,pmlr-v87-vinitsky18a}.
 Specifically, we use Multilayer Perceptrons (MLPs) with $\tanh$ non-linearity and hidden layers (64, 64).
-We use the SGD optimizer with a momentum of 0.9 and a learning-rate decay of 0.98 per round.
+We use the SGD optimizer with a momentum of 0.9 and learning-rate decay of 0.98, 0.9, and 0.98 per round for Mountain Cars, Hoppers, and HongKongOSMs, respectively.
 Hyperparameters are carefully tuned so that they are near-optimal for each algorithm.
 See Appendix \ref{sec:additionexperimentdetails} for more experimental details.

-We compare FedPOCS with biased and unbiased client selection methods, including FedAvg (random selection) and Power-of-Choice.
+We compare FedPOHCS with biased and unbiased client selection methods, including FedAvg (random selection), Power-of-Choice, and GradientNorm \citep{9292468,marnissi2021client,chen2022optimal}.
 FedAvg randomly selects K clients.
-Power-of-Choice utilizes the aforementioned two-phase scheme and selects candidate clients with the largest loss objectives (or smallest advantages/values in case of RL problem).
-Other than the client selection scheme, all algorithms follow the same procedure described at the beginning of Section \ref{subsec:FRL}.
+Power-of-Choice utilizes the aforementioned two-phase scheme and selects candidate clients with the highest loss (or lowest advantages/values in case of RL problem).
+GradientNorm selects candidate clients with the largest gradient norm.
+Besides the client selection scheme, all algorithms follow the same procedure described at the beginning of Section \ref{subsec:FRL}.
 In particular, clients perform local training with the algorithm proposed by \cite{DBLP:journals/corr/SchulmanWDRK17}, with adaptive KL penalty term.
-In every round, the server broadcasts the global policy to all clients, orders them to interact with their MDPs for 10 epochs, and report the mean returns to evaluate the performance.
+At the end of every round, the server broadcasts the global policy to all clients, orders them to interact with their MDPs for several episodes (10 for Mountain Cars, 100 for Hoppers, and 20 for HongKongOSMs) and report the mean returns to evaluate the performance.
 Each experiment is averaged across three independent runs with different random seeds and parameter initializations, both of which are shared among all algorithms for a fair comparison.
 Confidence intervals are also reported.

-To find the near-optimal performance in such a setting, we include FedSGD \cite{DBLP:journals/corr/ChenMBJ16} into the comparison.
-In FedSGD, we use full client participation, and each client only performs one batch of gradient update.
-In other words, we have $I=1$, $K=N$.
-This is equivalent to interacting with the imaginary environment and optimizing toward the value function $V_{I}^{\ast}$.